Women’s health

 One-quarter to one-third of all women are affected by pelvic floor disorders.

-This might be pelvic organ prolapse, fecal or urinary incontinence, painful sex, pelvic pain and much more.
+This might be pelvic organ prolapse, fecal or urinary incontinence, painful sex, pelvic pain, and much more.
 You are not alone on your journey!
 Physical therapy can be part of your support system and road to recovery.
 Some people are embarrassed to bring it up or believe they will have to live with their issue forever, compromising their quality of life.
-If this is you, please have the courage to seek help!
-We have seen people’s quality of life improve incredibly, even after years or decades of struggling with an concern.
+If this is you, please do not feel self-conscious about asking for help!
+We have seen many of our patients’ lives improve incredibly after treatment, even if they have struggled with a concern for years or decades.

 Know you are not alone in your journey!
 We have therapists who specialize in women’s health physical therapy.